radlab/SCADS/README.md

 Third Party Components
 ----------------------
-* optional - The optional command line parsing library from paulp(https://github.com/paulp/optional) with added support for default arguments.
+* optional - The optional command line parsing library from [paulp](https://github.com/paulp/optional) with added support for default arguments.

 Building
 ========
 SCADS is built using [SBT](https://github.com/harrah/xsbt).
 The SBT launcher is included in the distribution (bin/sbt) and is responsible for downloading all other required jars (scala library/compiler and dependencies).

 SBT commands can be invoked from the command line.
-For example to clean and build jar file for the entire scads project you would run the following command:
+For example to clean and build jar files for the entire scads project you would run the following command:

     ~/scads$ sbt clean package